Stamp collecting: Collecting

 Stamp collecting is generally accepted as one of the areas that make up the wider subject of philately, which is the study of stamps.
 A philatelist may, but does not have to, collect stamps.
 It is not uncommon for the term philatelist to be used to mean a stamp collector.
 Many casual stamp collectors accumulate stamps for sheer enjoyment and relaxation without worrying about details.
 The creation of a large or comprehensive collection, however, generally requires some philatelic knowledge and will usually contain areas of philatelic studies.

-Postage stamps are often collected for their historical value and geographical aspects and also for the many subjects depicted on them, ranging from ships, horses, and birds to kings, queens and presidents.
+Postage stamps are often collected for their historical value and geographical aspects and also for the many subjects depicted on them, ranging from ships, horses and birds to kings, queens and presidents.
+Before the era of jet travel, obtaining stamps from far away countries represented a way of learning something about that country and of having a souvenir made in that country.

 Sales of postage stamps are an important source of income for some countries whose stamp issues may exceed their postal needs, but have designs that appeal to many stamp collectors.

 Queen Victoria's profile was a staple on 19th century stamps of the British Empire, shown here on a half-penny stamp of the Falkland Islands, 1891.